jmeppley/veime_workflows/README.md

  * eggnog_data_dir: (Snakefile.module) location to find (or put) eggnog
  * eggnog_tmp_dir: (Snakefile.module) fast scratch location for tmp files
  * tree_annot: (Snakefile.iqtree) gene or genes (HMM ids) to build trees on

+## Troubleshooting

+### Check the log file first

+In general, if there is an error, snakemake will report something like this:

+    Error in rule align_tree_dir_vog:
+    jobid: 4
+    output: test/run/tree_VOG00035/VOG00035.aln
+    shell:
+        hmmalign -o test/run/tree_VOG00035/VOG00035.aln --amino --informat FASTA --trim  test/run/VOG_tmp/VOG00035.hmm test/run/tree_VOG00035/VOG00035.faa             > test/run/tree_VOG00035/VOG00035.aln.log 2>&1
+        (one of the commands exited with non-zero exit code; note that snakemake uses bash strict mode!)

+Most rules are configured to capture all output to rule-specific log files.
+The first thing to do is to look at the log file.
+In the case above:

+    $ cat test/run/tree_VOG00035/VOG00035.aln.log

+    	Error: Sequence file test/run/tree_VOG00035/VOG00035.faa is empty or misformatted

+In this case, there were no genes found with VOG00035.

+### Snakefile.iqtree: empty faa file
+If you encounter the error above, where the faa file for tree bulding is empty, check that the VOG is in your annotation table:

+    $ grep -c VOG00035 test/run/genomes.genes.tsv
+    0

+This can happen if you use default gene (VOG00035) for tree building or updated your VOG HMMs.
+The VOG ids can change between versions, and genes that were present before may have new names.